keczejo/HP-Z230-Hackintosh/README.md

 ## What to expect

-- Works really good
-- Works stable
+- Stable and reliable system
-- sleep works
+- working sleep
-- DP audio works
+- fully working sound including DP

 ## How to Install macOS Big Sur